IsabelaAthayde/space-cream/README.md

 # Space-Cream

+This project is a ice creams shop prototype, that has it design based on space.
+---
-This project is a ice creams shop prototype, that has it design based on space With a responsive web designer i was able to make the application work in all platforms
+With a responsive web designer i was able to make the application work in all platforms

 ---